EOSVR/EOSVR/evr.md

 EOSVR will issue 10,000,000,000 EVR.

+- 3,000,000,000 will be controlled by EOSVR group, including:

-- 1,000,000,000 will be used to airdrop of EOS mainnet with 1:1.
+  1, 1,000,000,000 will be used to airdrop of EOS mainnet with 1:1.

+  2, 1,000,000,000 will use for activity.
+Example: EOSVR start-up plan will use 100,000,000 EVR.

-- 3,000,000,000 will use to construct the EOSVR world and improve the ecosystem of EOSVR.
+  3, 1,000,000,000 will reward to the EOSVR group.
+And will lock 1 year and can not trade.

-- 6,000,000,000 will be locked 1 to 3 years from July 2018.
-Every year 2,000,000,000 EVR will be unlocked.
-And these EVR will improve the ecosystem of EOSVR.
+- After the basic features of EOSVR finished, the remain 7,000,000,000 EVR will be released through trade system.
+And will send to the user who improve the EOS ecosystem.
+All trade reasons and results are in EOS chain and it is transparent.
+The user who have EVR token can decide the trade details and if a trade is successful.

 EVR token is issued by account "eosvrtokenss" .
 Its permission will be transfered to eosio to lock contract.

 ### Airdrop Plan

 Airdrop will open after 2018/07/01.
-EOSVR will send EVR to the registered user every several days (in most cases, will be 2 times per week).
 Airdrop method:

 - All genesis account can send 0.0001 EOS to eosvrairdrop to register.
 Will return EVR by the amount of EOS when mainnet started.
-Airdrop is only available for the account which amount of EOS >= 50.
+Airdrop is only available for the account which amount of EOS >= 100.

-- Other account can not register in this way, but the EOS send to eosvrairdrop will be returned 100 times EVR.
+- Other account can not register in this way, but the EOS send to eosvrairdrop will be returned 1000 times EVR.
 More details are in following chapter.

 Airdrop will be available in 2018.

 ### Start-up Plan

-EOSVR need some EOS to develop and deploy in EOS mainnet.
+EOSVR need some EOS to buy resources and develop in EOS mainnet.
 So account eosvrairdrop also can receive the donate of EOS.
 In return, it will return 1000 times EVR.

-The completion of start-up plan need 50K EOS, and the limitation of donation is 200K EOS.
-After receive 200K EOS, account eosvrairdrop will not receive more donation.
+The completion of start-up plan need 50K EOS, and the limitation of donation is 100K EOS.
+After receive 100K EOS, account eosvrairdrop will not receive more donation.
 And can only send 0.0001 EOS for airdrop registration.

 These are written in contract of eosvrairdrop.
 And can check the source code in airdrop folder of github.